FYDE-S2020/arduino-lab-1-alexali00/Report.md

 10. list one pro and one con of UART

-    pro: simple to operate
+    pro: simple to operate,
     con: slow

 11. list one pro and one con of SPI

-    pro: fast
+    pro: fast,
     con: more pins occupied

 12. list one pro and one con of I2C

-    pro: flexible because it supports multi-master and multi-slave communication
+    pro: flexible because it supports multi-master and multi-slave communication,
     con: requires more space for resistors

 13. Why does I2C need external resistors to work?